digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

     > - `r225` (skipped)
     {: .block-note}

-1. after completing the segment reading `r225` either by skipping or programming, the display should read `0.0`, signifying that the programmer is back to the "main menu"
+1. After completing the segment reading `r225` either by skipping or programming, the display should read `0.0`, signifying that the programmer is back to the "main menu"
-1. ensure the frequency jumper is in the correct position to send 275-345mHz signals, and then plug the RMC-555 remote into the programmer using the small 6-pin ribbon cable on the RMC-888 programmer device.
+1. Ensure the frequency jumper is in the correct position to send 275-345mHz signals, and then plug the RMC-555 remote into the programmer using the small 6-pin ribbon cable on the RMC-888 programmer device.

     ![Diagnostic port](./remocon-diagnostic-port.jpg)